Would you like to get more free time in your days?

 (because it’s not the same!)

-Instead of keeping extensive, time-consuming workflows, find a way to simplify them while still maintaining the end result on the same level (or at least as close to it as it can be).
+Instead of keeping extensive, time-consuming workflows, find a way to simplify them while still maintaining the end result on the same level.

 Remove some step in the process, or replace it with an easier option.